mmannings/coy-ontology/ontology/mapping/logmap-mappings/README.md

 ## Mappings between ISIC-4 and TIVA-21 classifications

-Producing and validating the mapping between ISIC Rev 4 and TIVA 21 classifications workflow is depicted in Figure 1.
+Producing and validating mapping between ISIC Rev 4 and TIVA 21 classifications workflow is depicted in Figure 1.
-The workflow consists of the following five steps:
+The workflow consists of the following steps:

 ---
 1. Create SKOS vocabulary from ISIC rev 4 csv file.